ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/Stephanie-Kirk/_index.md

 title: Stephanie Kirk
 authors:
 - Stephanie Kirk
-bio: Stephanie Kirk is currently a Research Associate at the Clinical Brain Lab.
+bio: Stephanie Kirk was a Research Associate at the Clinical Brain Lab.

 education:
   courses: